 So you've started building a doc to run your team's project, but you're not sure if it has all it needs to be ready for all of them?
 Check off this handy list of 6 things to do, and you'll be in great shape.

-- Add a welcome section to your doc at the very top
+1. Add a welcome page to your doc at the very top

-Give your doc a 'Welcome' section at the very top to help your team get oriented.
+Give your doc a 'Welcome' page at the very top to help your team get oriented.
 Include a few elements:

 - Purpose of the doc - what project or goal are you tracking